Geoconda

 ee.Authenticate()

 This prints out a long link and asks for a code.
-Copy the link to the Web Browser and open the Google log-in page.
+Copy the link to the web browser and open the Google log-in page.
 Log-in and copy the created code back to Python.

-Using Allas from Python
+Using Allas or LUMI-O from Python

 It is also possible to read and write files from and to Allas or other cloud object storage directly with GDAL-based packages such as geopandas